hellstorm-software/Kult-Rising/readme.md

 - finished midnight Gas V 1.4
     - fixed broken geometry in cluster 2
     - fixed an issue causing SCP-173 to not have textures
+    - fixed an issue causing SCP-173 to not have sound
 ----------------------------------------------------------

 <h2>[OCT]</h2>